spaxton8213/pfSense-isolated-lab/README.md

 ## Current Status
 The base lab environment has been deployed and validated.
-Active Directory configuration is currently in progress.
+--Active Directory configuration is currently in progress (see separate readme).

 ## pfSense Network Settings
 WAN (en0) [via virtualbox dhcpserver]: 10.0.2.x/24,